SpotifySocial/SpotifySocialApp/back/README.md

 - Fetches the friend requests of the current logged in user
 - Returned HTTP codes and responses:
 	- 200: JSON array.
 One JSON for every friend.
 The keys of the JSON are the same as described in /profile
-	- 500: Database Error: Cannot find userid
+	- 500: Internal Server Error!
+Failed to fetch friend data from ID
 	- 500: Database Error: Error finding friends

 ### http://localhost:8080/get/users
 - GET request with the credentials sent
 - Fetches the all the users
 - Returned HTTP codes and responses:
-	- 200: JSON.
-The keys of the JSON are : id, display_name.
-Both hold arrays. id[index] is the id of one user, display_name[index] is the name of the same user
+	- 200: JSON array.
+One JSON for every friend.
+The keys of the JSON are the same as described in /profile
 	- 500: Database Error: Error finding Users
+	- 400: Could not fetch user data

 ## Sample .env file
 PORT=8080